kwescon1/task-api/Readme.md

+To reflect the enhancements made to the Task Management API, including the addition of command-line utilities for generating schemas and associated models, the README can be updated as follows:

 # Task Management API

 This Task Management API is a robust, Express.js-based backend application designed for efficient task management.
-It offers comprehensive RESTful endpoints for adding, retrieving, updating, and deleting tasks, serving as an integral backend for any frontend system or service that requires task management capabilities.
+It features comprehensive RESTful endpoints for adding, retrieving, updating, and deleting tasks, serving as an integral backend for any frontend system or service that requires task management capabilities.

 ## Features